atecup/atec2025_software_algorithm/VLM_Agent/readme.md

 - **State Tracking**: Maintains state of rescue operation (whether person has been picked up)

 ### Landmark-Based Navigation (VLM)
 The agent parses the initial text clue to identify potential landmarks that might lead to the injured person.
 For example, if the clue is "The injured person is by the roadside garbage bin, and there is a car nearby," landmarks might include [roadside, car, garbage bin, injured person].
-The agent will detect them in priority order and move towards them.
+The agent will detect them in priority order and move toward them.

 ### Action and Observation Buffers
 - **Action Buffer**: Maintains a queue of pending actions to be executed, allowing the agent to plan multiple steps ahead.